 Destination, rates & speedsSeller: Adelaide Booksellers, Clarence Gardens, SA, Australia

 Hardback.
+Condition: Near Fine.
 1st Edition.
 Large Octavo Size.
-Very Good condition in laminated boards.
+Near Fine condition in laminated boards.
 No DJ as issued.
 Black & white illustrations.
 Robust, professional packaging and tracking provided for all parcels.
 490 pages.
+A series of papers originating from a Discussion Meeting of the Royal Society, London.
+23 papers organised in three groups - Parietal cortex; The hippocampal formation; Interactions between parietal and hippocampal systems. in space and memory.
+Includes both author and subject indexes.
 Seller Inventory # 249089

 Quantity: 1 available